gt-big-data/parkinsonsDetection/README.md

 Instructions
 1. Run the virtual environment with `. .venv/bin/activate`
-2. Run the flask application with `Flask run`
+2. Run the flask application with `Flask run'